revadox/github-extension/README.md

 now,you can see github icon on crome toolbar beside URL box

-if any query mail me at vdbazinga79@gmail.com enjoy this service
+if any query mail me at vdbazinga79@gmail.com enjoy this service for free